Aesthetic Practitioner FdA

-- You will have the chance to enter a rapidly expanding, highly profitable industry with a huge-number of potential career options.
-Not only that, but your hands-on training will put you at a significant advantage over non-graduates.
+- Become industry ready - You will have the chance to enter a rapidly expanding, highly profitable industry with a huge number of potential career options.
+Not only that, your hands-on training in a clinical environment will put you at a significant advantage over non-graduates

-- You will learn in a number of different settings, from the lecture theatre to the aesthetic beauty suite, enabling you to put theory into practice and network with future clients and employers.
+- Expand your network- Learning in a variety of different settings will enable you to put theory into practice and network with future clients and employers

 Our open days are designed to give you as much information as possible about UCB and the areas you are interested in studying.
 Come along and we may make you an offer on the day.

 Teaching & assessment

 A typical teaching week will be delivered by qualified, experienced lecturers and involve up to 16 contact hours made up as follows:

 - Four to six hours of large group lectures.

 - Two to three hours of smaller group teaching.